-Few people realize that the Robert Mills House was never used as a private residence.
-Shortly after it was completed, the home was turned into a seminary.
-This program will explore history of the site as a seminary and other religious educational institutions.
+Few people realize that the Robert Mills House was never used as a private residence; shortly after it was completed, the home was turned into a seminary.
+This program will explore the history of the site as a seminary and other religious educational institutions.
 Activities will also incorporate some of the key individuals associated with the seminary, including Woodrow Wilson’s father, Dr. Joseph Wilson.

 May 1 | Games of the 19th Century

 Homeschool students will participate in several 19th-century games as they learn what it was like to be a kid 150 years ago.
 Some popular games today have their roots in the 19th century.
 Students will take part in a games played in the past such as croquet, hoop and stick, “Shepherdess and the Wolf,” “Hide the Thimble,” “Graces,” “Up Jenkins” and more.
 Get ready to have fun and give up those video games for a couple of hours!